sethbern/CSJava/_sources/Unit5-Writing-Methods/topic-5-1-writing-methods.rst

 Each statement in the called method is then executed in order.
 When the called method is done, the program returns back to the main method.

 How does the program keep track of all of this?
-We can use a **stack diagram**, which that shows a box called a **frame** for each method that is executing.
+The Java runtime environment keeps track of the method calls using a **call stack**.
+The call stack is made up of stack **frames**.
+Each time a method is called, a new frame is created and added to the stack.
 A frame contains the method’s parameters and local variables, along with the number of the current line that is about to be executed.

-Each time a method is called, a new frame is added to the stack.
-The CodeLens Visualizer shows each new frame added to the bottom of the stack diagram.
+The CodeLens Visualizer represents the call stack using a **stack diagram**, with each method frame drawn as a box.
+When a method is called, a new frame is added to the bottom of the stack diagram.
 You can tell which method is currently executing by looking at the bottom of the stack.

 |Exercise| **Check your understanding**